bogety/Credit-Card-Processor/README.md

 ## Acknowledgments

-* This is a class project and will not maintained regularly.
+* This is a class project and will not be maintained regularly.
-* Inspirations and references are credited appropriately within the source code.
+* All references and appropriate inspirations are credited wherever required within the source code.